Mutsaardstraat: Academy of Fine Arts & Predikerinnenstraat

 To get a better idea of those earlier baroque times, take a look at house numbers 30 and 32.

-The one on the right, no. 30, is called ‘the Dragon’ (de Draeck)’ and was built around 1628.
-It is probable that Anthony himself was a witness to its construction.
-It has a uniform grey look; no distraction here by decoration.
+The one on the right, no. 30, is called ‘the Dragon’ (de Draeck)‘ and was built around 1628.
+It is probable that Anthony himself saw it being built.
+It has a uniform grey look; there is no decoration to distract you.
 This façade illustrates the transition from the stylish Renaissance to the Baroque.

 At house number 32, ‘Van den Kerckhoven’ family, we move to a more elegant period, possibly the third quarter of the 17th century.
 The abundant decoration on this façade shows exactly how Rubens and Jordaens had become influencers, with their own houses and paintings.

 We continue our route through the narrow and angular Predikerinnenstraat.
 These female Dominicans had fled from another town (Temse).
 In Antwerp, they first rented ‘the Cathedral of Cologne’; this must have been Anthony’s house, as there was not a second house with that name.
-Later, the nuns bought a spacious building in an adjoining house block.
+Later, the nuns bought a spacious building in an adjoining house block of houses.

-Route North: from the Mutsaardstraat, follow the corner of the Predikerinnenstraat, then turn left over the Klapdorp until you turn right into the Sint-Paulusstraat.
-The entrance gate of the church complex is located at no. 22.
+from the Mutsaardstraat, follow the corner of the Predikerinnenstraat, then turn left over the Klapdorp and cross Sint-Paulusstraat into Lange Koepoortstraat.

 Scroll to Top